-What are the different types of Assault and Battery Crimes in Maryland?
-Under the Maryland criminal law, there are two types of assault one can be charged with in Maryland: 1st degree assault and/or second degree assault.
+What are the different types of assault and battery crimes in Maryland?
+Under Maryland criminal law, there are two types of assault one can be charged with in Maryland:

-Maryland residents and individuals charged in Maryland with assault have a lot of questions, here are some of the most common questions and answers to hear from our clients:
+Maryland residents and individuals charged in Maryland with assault have a lot of questions, here are some of the most common questions and answers we hear from our clients:

 A: First degree assault is defined as a felony in Maryland.